Seattle's Child

 Edgewood Community Park

-Location: 10301 36th St. E. in Edgewood (there is another park with the same name, so make sure to use this address)
+Location: 10301 36th St E, Edgewood, WA 98372 (there is another park with the same name, so make sure to use this address)

 Surfacing: Poured rubber and engineered wood fiber

-Inclusive features: This newly opened space has a basket swing and poured rubber play area with hills to foster strength building.
-A ramp leads to sensory panels on a fun barn structure, and there are cozy spaces underneath for kids who need a break.
+Inclusive features: This space has a basket swing and poured rubber play area with hills to foster strength building.
+A ramp leads to sensory panels on a fun barn structure, and there are cozy spaces underneath for kids who need a break.Ā

 inclusive playgrounds